 Now It’s Your Turn

 By faith, accept the truth that God is always at work in your life and thank Him for His steadfast provision.
-Look back over the last few days, weeks and months of your life.
-Praise Him for the things He has done.
+Look back over the last few days.
+Praise Him for the things He has done in your life.

 Read Proverbs 3:5-6.
 What are the steps listed in this passage that will produce contentment?